Bactrian camels are the only truly wild camels left in the world. These interesting animals survive in extreme climates and travel great distances.

 Wild Bactrian camels live in the rocky deserts of Central and East Asia.
 Today, they are mostly found in regions of the Gobi and Taklamakan Deserts of Mongolia and Xinjiang, China.

-The range of land occupied by Bactrian camels has decreased steadily for the last 30 years.
+The amount of land occupied by Bactrian camels has decreased steadily for the last 30 years.

 Domesticated Bactrian camels live in Iran, Central Asia, North China, Mongolia, and Western China.